 If ye then, being evil, know how to give good gifts unto your children, how much more shall your heavenly Father give the Holy Spirit to them that ask him – Luke 11:13.

-Apollos was an Alexandrian Jew who arrived in Ephesus prior to Paul’s arrival.
+Apollos was an Alexandrian Jew who arrived in Ephesus before Paul’s arrival.
 Apollos had received the message of Jesus Christ but knew nothing of the Spirit’s coming and the church age.
 Apollos had received salvation and was well versed in Scripture, but he had not received the Holy Spirit.
-When Paul asked had he or the other disciples received the Holy Spirit, he wasn’t aware that there was a Holy Spirit (He said unto them, Have ye received the Holy Ghost since ye believed?
+When Paul asked had he or the other disciples had received the Holy Spirit, he wasn’t aware that there was a Holy Spirit (He said unto them, Have ye received the Holy Ghost since ye believed?
 And they said unto him, We have not so much as heard whether there be any Holy Ghost – Acts 19:2).

 Here, the Apostle Paul testifies that these are believers, yet he asks them if they have received the Holy Spirit.
 Paul knew these were two separate and distinct experiences.
 There’s a teaching going around for years that you receive the Holy Spirit simultaneously once you receive salvation, which is incorrect.
 Many people in the body of Christ today can make a similar confession as Apollos and the disciples that were with him because rather than seeking God through prayer and fasting, they depend on someone else to teach them rather than asking the heavenly Father to teach them.
 The Holy Spirit is the least understood deity of the Trinity.
 Many people in the body of Christ know little or nothing about Him.